Fountain Tire: Marketing

-Actor and comedian Thom Sharp became Fountain Tire's spokesperson in 1994 and was known as “The Fountain Tire Guy” for more than 20 years.
+Actor and comedian Thom Sharp became Fountain Tire's spokesperson in 1994 and was known as "The Fountain Tire Guy" for more than 20 years.

-In 2018, Fountain Tire launched a new brand and tag line, “We’re on this road together,” to reflect a philosophy of partnership across the company.
+In 2018, Fountain Tire launched a new brand and tag line, "We're on this road together," to reflect a philosophy of partnership across the company.

 Awards

 Fountain Tire is a longstanding Platinum Club member of Canada's Best Managed Companies (Deloitte), winning its first award in 1994.

-Fountain Tire's “Fan Bods ” campaign won three Gold and two Silver awards at the 2019 Clio Sports awards and a Silver Digital – Apps/Mobile and Merit, PR – Community Building at the 2019 Marketing awards.
-The campaign allowed hockey fans to spell out messages using the painted bodies of Fountain Tire employees in support of the company's hometown Edmonton Oilers.
+Fountain Tire's "Fan Bods" campaign won three Gold and two Silver awards at the 2019 Clio Sports awards and a Silver Digital – Apps/Mobile and Merit, PR – Community Building at the 2019 Marketing awards.